 Students use an iOS or Android app as they complete the scavenger hunt.
 Teachers have the option to create teams and a starting/ending time for their scavenger hunt, and then assign each mission a point value, which is tallied as teams make their submissions.
 All team submissions can be monitored from a computer or mobile device.
 If a teacher feels a certain submission is incorrect, they can remove it and have the team try again.
 There are also example games on the GooseChase EDU site.

-Goosechase EDU can be used create some amazing activities for any subject.
-Each step for creating a game has directions next to it making the process a breeze.
+GooseChase EDU can be used to create some amazing activities for any subject.
+Each step for creating a game has directions next to it, making the process a breeze.
 And there are plenty of example games on the site, although often the learning doesn't go beyond identification.
 To make the most out of the tool, teachers will need to spend time creating thoughtful activities that dig deeper.
 More depth could be added by allowing lengthier video submissions.
-Goosechase EDU doesn't want to rack up a student's cellular data use, but including an option to upload video only when connected to WiFi would solve this problem.
-With a two-minute limit, teams could read a passage or provide an analysis that was more fleshed out and meaningful.
+GooseChase EDU doesn't want to rack up a student's cellular data use, but including an option to upload video only when connected to Wi-Fi would solve this problem.
+With a two-minute limit, teams could read a passage or provide an analysis that's more fleshed out and meaningful.
 It would also be helpful to have a built-in feature that would support students by reading the clues.
 The location style clues are cool, but a 50- or 100-meter radius limits their usefulness.

 There aren’t any teacher reviews yet.
 Be the first to review this tool.Write a review